Debajyoti Basu, founder of IntelligentQ tells us about an SME’s service marketplace during Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?

 Debajyoti Basu: Thanks Kossi for asking this.
 By God’s grace, parents, wife, daughter, brother’s family, cousins are all fine.
-An immediate cousin and her husband contacted the disease but by God’s grace, they have recovered well and back to normal life.
+An immediate cousin and her husband contracted the disease but by God’s grace, they have recovered well and are back to normal life.

 Tell us about you, your career, and how you founded IntelligentQ.

 Debajyoti Basu: I am the co-founder of IntelligentQ.
 I started the background work in late 2012 and finally started with our own office in June 2013.
 It is bootstrapped at present, but we plan to take it before investors by the next financial year.
 Before starting IntelligentQ, I was working as a Business Analyst and PreSales consultant in IT companies both on the product and services side for ten years.
 My background is in General Management having completed my Post Graduate Diploma in Management (PGDM) in 2002 from ICFAI, Hyderabad.
 In the company, I am responsible for all functions supported by a strong team of dedicated members.

 How does IntelligentQ innovate?

 Debajyoti Basu: Our innovation strategy is based on the ‘Innovate As You Go’ principle.
 We have constantly innovated in our work as we deliver our client’s requirements.
 For example, the financial forecasting template that we use is developed and tested internally so that we can deliver flawless forecasts to clients.
 In terms of our market research work, we constantly innovate on the competitive matrix and how we present the report.
 When we work on solutions, we create technical solutions in collaboration with Technical Institutes that are then presented to prospects and similar other strategies.
 Innovation is in our DNA, and that has helped us to work on newer services and solutions for clients.

 How the coronavirus pandemic affects your business, and how are you coping?